lawnchairsociety/Nesicom/README.md

   3. Run `Add-Migration InitialCreate`
   4. Run `Update-Database`

+### CartDB.Downloader
+- C# Console Application Project
+- .Net 5
+- Scans the database for any image URLs, downloads them, then updates the URL with the new filename.

+### CartDB.Frontend
+- Web Application Project
+- React JS
+- Frontend website for the CartDB.API
+- To start:
+  1. Run `npm install`
+  2. Run `npm start`

 ### CartDB.Parser
 - C# Console Application Project
 - .Net 5
 - Parses the CartScraper and PCBScraper JSON data into C# models, makes some adjustments, downloads any images, and outputs SQL insertion files.

-### CartDB.Downloader
-- C# Console Application Project
-- .Net 5
-- Scans the database for any image URLs, downloads them, then updates the URL with the new filename.

 ### SiteScraper
 - Python Project